- Manage College Life

 - Go to your classes and arrive on time. strive to do all of your coursework and complete it on time.

 - Do your part when working with classmates on a group project, show an interest in other students and get to know them.

-- Get involved in campus activities, join a student organization, volunteer in the community or participate in the campus Lead Program.
+- Get involved in campus activities, join a student organization, volunteer in the community or participate on campus.
 Go to the Student Life office for more information.

 - If you have a job while going to college, even if it’s not the kind of job you ultimately want, arrive on time, keep communication open with your employer, do the best work that you can while you’re on the job.

 The people you get to know in college are often those who you can list as a reference when you're job hunting, so developing a good reputation will go far to help you in your career.

 Did you know that some employers say they would rather hire a person with a “B average” who has work experience than an “A student” who has no work experience?
 Having work experience is very valuable when looking for a new job.
 You can gain skills in the workplace that are different than the skills used in the classroom.
 Work experience helps you connect with people who can serve as a reference for you when you are searching for a job in the future.
 Experience related to your career field also helps you to confirm whether you like that career field.
 Remember work experience can involve paid employment, volunteer experience or even responsibilities in a student organization.
 Learn more about how you can gain valuable experience though: